seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Perchance! nay, and most like:
 You must not stay here longer, your dismission
 Is come from Caesar; therefore hear it, Antony.
-Where’s Fulvia’s process?
-Caesar’s I would say? both?
+Where's Fulvia's process?
+Caesar's I would say? both?
 Call in the messengers.
-As I am Egypt’s queen,
+As I am Egypt's queen,
 Thou blushest, Antony; and that blood of thine
-Is Caesar’s homager: else so thy cheek pays shame
+Is Caesar's homager: else so thy cheek pays shame
 When shrill-tongued Fulvia scolds.
 The messengers!

 **MARK ANTONY**